Dushistov/flapigen-rs/README.md

 });
 ```

+Or you could simply also use [rifgen](https://crates.io/crates/rifgen) to generate that rust file for you!

 and that's all, as a result flapigen generates JNI wrappers for Rust functions
 and Java code to call these JNI functions
 or generates C compatible wrappers in case of C++ and